Career Tips: Move From CRA to Clinical Project Manager in 2025

 1. Communication skills

-The Clinical Project Manager is at the epicentre for all projects and leads the communication between stakeholders and across team members.
+The Clinical Project Manager is at the epicentre of all projects and leads communication between stakeholders and team members.
 The correct flow of information directly affects the outcome of any trial.

 2. Interpersonal attributes